Skip to main content

 Method pages are the SEO centrepiece.
 One dedicated subpage per procedure with 800-1500 words: acupuncture, classical homeopathy, phytotherapy, Bach flowers, TCM, Ayurveda, cupping, neural therapy, gut health, nutrition counselling.
 Each page explains: what is the method, how does a treatment proceed, in which areas it is applied according to tradition or teaching, what should patients know, how long does a series last, what does it cost.
 No health promises - just factual, well-founded information.

 The "About me" page is particularly important.
 Photo, career, state naturopath examination with date and location, additional training with certificate source, memberships in professional associations, personal treatment philosophy.
-For health topics Google weights expertise and trust particularly strongly - a substantial bio improves your ranking and your patients trust simultaneously.
+For health topics, expertise and trust are particularly important - a substantial bio helps patients assess your qualification.

-The contact and appointment area contains address, phone number with click-to-call, opening hours, GDPR-compliant appointment request form.
-Online booking systems (Doctolib, Terminland, samedi) are possible but often secondary for naturopath practices - personal first contact by phone builds trust and allows pre-consultation.
+The contact and appointment area contains address, phone number with click-to-call, opening hours, privacy-conscious appointment request form.
+A common appointment booking widget is possible but often secondary for naturopath practices - personal first contact by phone builds trust and allows pre-consultation.

 HWG and competition law - the biggest trap

-§ 3 HWG prohibits misleading advertising, § 11 HWG regulates concrete statements about therapies and efficacy.
-Typical traps: "heals", "reliably works against", before-and-after pictures, patient experiences as health promises, claims of no side effects ("completely natural, no side effects"), blanket success rates.
-Each of these formulations can be warned - often by competition associations like Wettbewerbszentrale or consumer protection organisations.
+§ 3 HWG and § 11 HWG are important reference points for statements about therapies and efficacy.
+Typical risky patterns include "heals", "reliably works against", before-and-after pictures, patient experiences as health promises, claims of no side effects ("completely natural, no side effects") or blanket success rates.
+Such content should be professionally and legally reviewed before publication.

-We work with a checklist reflecting current case law and formulate each method page accordingly: "According to traditional Chinese medicine, acupuncture is applied for..." instead of "Acupuncture helps against...".
-Testimonials only with clear consent, anonymisation and note that these are individual experiences.
-Where scientific efficacy is contested, we point this out - that protects and strengthens credibility.
+We prepare method pages with restraint, for example with wording such as "According to traditional Chinese medicine, acupuncture is applied for..." instead of "Acupuncture helps against...".
+Testimonials should only be used after review, with consent, anonymisation and framing as individual experience.
+Where scientific efficacy is contested, we create space for factual context.

 GDPR, accessibility and sensitive data

 Health data are special categories under Art.
 9 GDPR.
-For naturopaths there is the added aspect that patients often share highly sensitive matters (chronic illnesses, mental topics, fertility).
-We build TLS-encrypted forms, separate consents, no Google Fonts, privacy-compliant map services, on request PGP-encrypted contact channels.
-The privacy statement is precise and documents all processing.
+For naturopaths there is the added aspect that patients often share sensitive matters (chronic illnesses, mental topics, fertility).
+We therefore plan contact paths with data minimisation: TLS-encrypted forms, sparse fields, no unnecessary storage of sensitive content on our systems and privacy-conscious embeds.
+The concrete privacy notice is reviewed externally.

 Frequently Asked Questions about Naturopath Websites